Explaining Simple Hydraulic Systems Design

 Principles of Hydraulic System Design

 In a controlled system, force is multiplied according to the area of the larger weight.
-Imagine a lever with a small weight on the long side, and a larger weight on the smaller side.
-By applying very little force, a fraction of the larger weight’s mass, to the smaller weight you can move the larger one.
+Imagine a lever with a small weight on the long side and a larger weight on the smaller side.
+By applying very little force, a fraction of the larger weight’s mass, to the smaller weight, you can move the larger one.

-In a hydraulic system, the weights are replaced by pistons, and the lever is a cylinder full of fluid which cannot expand.
+In a hydraulic system, the weights are replaced by pistons, and the lever is a cylinder full of fluid that cannot expand.
 A small amount of force is multiplied by the area of the larger piston to produce a greater force.
 The cylinder is perhaps the most critical aspect of a hydraulic system, responsible for ensuring constant pressure and system protection.
-A damaged, or poorly made cylinder is often the cause of a failed hydraulic system.
+A damaged or poorly made cylinder is often the cause of a failed hydraulic system.

 Principles of Failure in Hydraulic Systems